 b) Prove that Marcus hates Caesar using Natural Deduction.
-Label all derived sentences with the ROI and which prior sentences and unifier were used.
+In the same style as the examples in the lecture slides, label all derived sentences with the ROI used, which prior sentences were used, and what unifier was used.

-c) Convert all the sentences into CNF
+- c) Convert all the sentences into CNF - d) Prove that Marcus hates Caesar using Resolution Refutation.

-d) Prove that Marcus hates Caesar using Resolution Refutation.
+5. Write a KB in First-Order Logic with rules/axioms for...

-- 5. Write a KB in First-Order Logic with rules/axioms for... - a.
+- a.
 Map-coloring every state must be exactly 1 color, and adjacent states must be different colors.
 Assume possible colors are states are defined using unary predicate like color(red) or state(WA).
 To say a state has a color, use a binary predicate, e.g. 'color(WA,red)'. - b.
-Sammy's Sport Shop include implications of facts like obs(1,W) or label(2,B), as well as constraints about the boxes and colors.
-Use predicate 'cont(x,q)' to represent that box x contains tennis balls of color q (where q could be W, Y, or B). - c.
-Wumpus World (hint start by defining a helper concept 'adjacent(x,y,p,q)' which defines when a room at coordinates (x,y) is adjacent to another room at (p,q).
-Don't forget rules for 'stench', 'breezy', and 'safe'. - d.
-4-Queens assume row(1)...row(4) and col(1)...col(4) are facts; write rules that describe configurations of 4 queens such that none can attack each other, using 'queen(r,c)' to represent that there is a queen in row r and col c.
+Sammy's Sport Shop include sentences for specific facts like obs(1,W) or label(2,B), as well as for general constraints about the boxes and colors.
+Use binary predicate 'contains(x,q)' to represent that box x contains tennis balls of color q (where q could be W, Y, or B). - c.
+Wumpus World Write rules for which rooms are 'stenchy', 'breezy', and 'safe'. (hint: define a helper concept called 'adjacent(x,y,p,q)' which defines when a room at coordinates (x,y) is adjacent to another room at (p,q), and x,y,p,q are integers 1-4. - d.
+4-Queens assume row(1)...row(4) and col(1)...col(4) are facts; write rules that describe configurations of 4 queens such that none can attack each other, using ' $\underline{queen(r,c)}$ ' to represent that there is a queen in row r and col c.